When you enter Friendship House, you feel like you’ve arrived in a friendly environment, and that’s not about the furniture or the light.

 Absolutely.
 The house is ideal for couples seeking a romantic escape in nature.
 The warm light and peaceful atmosphere create the perfect setting for a weekend for two.

-Friendship House can comfortably accommodate 2-4 people.
-It has two double bedrooms, one bathroom, and is suitable for couples, small families, or a small group of friends.
+Friendship House can comfortably accommodate 2–4 people.
+It has two double bedrooms, one bathroom, and is suitable for couples, as well as a small family or a close group of friends.

 It means staying in a carefully restored old house with authentic architecture and an atmosphere of bygone days.
 It’s an experience that combines modern comfort with the essence of Transylvanian village life.